EM Law | Commercial Lawyers in Central London

 There is no income tax liability on the grant of a phantom share option.
 An employee who receives a pay-out will be subject to income tax and NICs on the amount of cash received in the same way as any other cash bonus.
 Employer NICs will also apply.

 Phantom shares need to be structured carefully bearing in mind the requirements of the Financial Services and Markets Act 2000.
+That Act regulates the use of alternative contracts which are tied to the value of property.
+But as the employee is not making an investment, careful drafting can avoid being caught by this regulatory provision.

 For any questions you may have concerning phantom shares contact our solicitor Suzy Giele.